 What are Teaching and Learning Conversations?

 Teaching and Learning Conversations (TLCs) are events organized by the Koehler Center, but developed and led by TCU faculty and instructional staff to help enrich the TCU community.
-These events are typically 50 minutes and may take different formats—directed discussions of new pedagogies, structured conversations about issues affecting higher education, or workshops to implement emerging instructional strategies.
+These events are typically 50 minutes and may take different approaches—structured conversations about issues affecting higher education, directed discussions about new pedagogies, or guided conversations that build or sustain communities of practice.
+A TLC often begins with a brief presentation before a time of discussion amongst participants and TLC leader.

 View the upcoming Teaching and Learning Conversation dates and times on our Events page.